Devaaron7/Image_Search/README.md

 You will see up to 3 images returned.
 You can request new results by hitting the button again.

 Skills used:
-- Building backend service to processing API authorization securely and return information to frontend / client.
+- Building backend service for processing API authorization securely and returns information to frontend / client.
 - Writing python code to setup the different endpoints for processing HTTP requests
 - HTML / CSS code to create user friendly frontend
 - Javascript to allow post request (via Ajax), from the frontend, and use of loops on the response to populate the images.